-According to the CDC’s data, the three most common causes of traumatic brain injuries are all accident-related.
+According to the CDC’s data, the two most common causes of traumatic brain injuries are all accident-related.
 These are:

 - Motor vehicle collisions

-TBI resulting from falls account for nearly half of all TBI-related hospital visits, and they are particularly common among the elderly and children under the age of 14.
-Being struck by an object and motor vehicle collisions each account for approximately 15 percent of all TBI-related hospital visits in the United States each year.
+TBI injuries resulting from falls account for nearly half of all TBI-related hospital visits, and they are particularly common among the elderly and children under the age of 17.
+Contact a Gulfport traumatic brain injury lawyer at Smith & Holder, PLLC, to discuss your case.

 Q: What are the costs of treatment for TBI?